The programme aims to:

 The programme is delivered twice a year with intakes in September and January.

 The programme consists of 26 days of theoretical input with an additional 12 days of supervised learning in practice (78 hours).
 A blended learning approach is adopted for the theoretical delivery using a mixture of face-to-face teaching and online learning.
-The equivalent of 18 days will be delivered by distance learning, using the University’s virtual learning platform Succeed.
+The equivalent of 18 days will be delivered by distance learning, using the University’s virtual learning platform Canvas.

 Much of the taught component is spent with clinical pharmacists.
 Further topics for study during the taught component are patient assessment, consultation styles, decision-making and concordant approaches to diagnosis and planning of care, external influences on prescribing and medicines management.